BrandoPolistirolo/Tennis-Betting-ML/README.md

 # Tennis-Betting-ML
 Machine Learning model(specifically log-regression with stochastic gradient descent) for tennis matches prediction.
+Achieves a 66% accuracy rate on approximately 125000 matches (only singles)
 # Abstract
 In this project we built a machine learning algorithm for tennis match predictions.
 We used a logistic model with Stochastic Gradient Descent.
 # Summary